Jangui92/The-Office-Match-up-Game/README.md

 ## Game Detail Summary
-A memory match up card game, with nostalgic memes and characters based off of the The Office tv show.
+A memory match up card game, with nostalgic memes and characters based on "The Office" tv show.

 ## Game Rules
 1. Player chooses two squares at a time to see if they match.
 If there is a match pictures disappear, if there is no match pictures flip back in place.
 2. Points accumulate according to players matches.
-Game automatically resets after all matches are found.
+Each pair is worth 10 points.
+3. Game runs on a 2 minute timer.
+After timer stops board will disappear to disable players from continuing the game.
 3. Player has to match all 20 pairs in order to have a successful game.

 ## Game Functionality
-This memory game is going to be a little similar to tic tac toe because it runs on a grid.
-I will be using if else statements for matching each picture as a pair so that when the player selects matching pictures the pictures will disappear and be added as points.
-If the player doesn't select matching pictures the pictures will flip back over.
+For this memory game I prepared my array of squares ad assigned them images and did two of each so that they could be matches.
+I created functions for the board that will show a default picture before the player begins the game and another default picture for after the player finds a match and the squares disappear.
+The board contains a for loop to loop through the array and assign all the squares a default picture.
+Using an if else statement I set up my match function for when players find a match and what will happen if the squares do not match along with if player finds all the matches.
+I created a function to have the squares flip when you select them and last but not least a timer function to time the game and remove squares when time is up.

 ## Trello Board
 I organized my ideas and what I want to execute priority-wise with my game. [trello board](https://trello.com/b/aA5vnCAV/mystery-game)